Latest

 You can also check out our live storm overflow map to see all our investment projects.

 We can’t just remove storm overflows from our network as this would cause a flooding risk (and we’d need to find somewhere for all the rainwater to go).
-That’s why we’re looking at reducing the number of times they’re needed through a few different options.
+That’s why we’re looking at reducing the number of times they’re needed by deploying these innovative and resilient engineering solutions:

 Yorkshire water collogues